Are you sure you want to leave this community? Leaving the community will revoke any permissions you have been granted in this community.

 Download Flyer Here to share the summer program information!

-The Summer of Data program provides students the opportunity to learn data management, FAIR data and rigor and reproducibility skills while performing their research.
-It is a 6 week virtual summer program where students engage in weekly sessions with dkNET staff and associates to learn about how to use dkNET and other tools to support their research, while engaging in research projects within their labs.
+The Summer of Data program provides students the opportunity to learn data management, FAIR data, rigor and reproducibility, and data science skills while performing their research.
+It is a 7-week virtual summer program where students engage in weekly sessions with dkNET staff and associates to learn about how to use dkNET and other tools to support their research, while engaging in research projects within their labs.
 A $500 stipend is provided.

 PROGRAM DESCRIPTION

-The intent of this program is to enable students, over a 6-week period, to use the dkNET portal to support their own research or that of their PI’s.
-The intent is they will learn best practices to enhance rigor and reproducibility and learn the basics of good data management by following the FAIR (Findable, Accessible, Interoperable, Reusable) data principles.
+The intent of this program is to enable students, over a 7-week period, to use the dkNET portal to support their own research or that of their PI’s.
+The intent is they will learn best practices to enhance rigor and reproducibility and learn the basics of good data science by following the FAIR (Findable, Accessible, Interoperable, Reusable) data principles.
+Students will also do data wrangling, data cleaning, data visualization, and machine learning.
+The course will use the open-source Texera platform to help students get familiar with these concepts even if they have a limited computing background such as coding.
+Compared to other approaches to teaching data science, the lectures use the Texera platform with many advantages such as its intuitive cloud-based GUI interface, no need for software installation, powerful collaboration features such as shared editing, shared execution, and version control.

 Preferences will be given to those research projects that would most benefit from the types of services offered by dkNET, e.g., projects that involve antibodies, genetically modified organisms, and ‘omics’ data in the areas of focus for NIDDK including diabetes, obesity, nutrition, digestive, kidney, liver, urologic, endocrine, metabolic, bone, and blood diseases.